cp3402-students/a2-cp3402-2019-team10/README.md

      - `git push`

 ## Deployment
- - Log in to your_username`@cp3402.notdotcom.fun` via ssh
+ - Log in to `your_username@cp3402.notdotcom.fun` via SSH.
- - run the command `cp3402deploy`.
-This command:
+ - Run the command `cp3402deploy` which performs the following:
-   - changes to the staging site's `wp-content/themes/` directory
+   - Changes to the staging site's `wp-content/themes/` directory.
-   - performs a `git pull` to sync the local repository with the version stored on github
+   - Performs a `git pull` to sync the local repository with the version stored on github.
-   - Prints a message containing the URL of the site
+   - Prints a message containing the URL of the site.